If Looks Could Kill (film): Production

 The film was originally written by Fred Dekker as Teen Agent, the premise of which was to place a character akin to Anthony Michael Hall's characters from John Hughes' films into a James Bond type movie.
+The film was scheduled to begin production in 1986 until a change in management at TriStar Pictures saw the project go into turnaround.
+By 1989, it was reported that Warner Bros.
+Pictures had acquired the project which had been retitled from Teen Agent to Nothing But Trouble as the producers hoped this would play beyond the appeal of a teen film to both teens and their parents (though the Teen Agent name would be used for European releases of the film).
+Ultimately, the film would be released under the title If Looks Could Kill.
+The film marked the first major role for Richard Grieco who had come to prominence in the TV series 21 Jump Street.

 Dekker, who was only credited for the story in the released film, later stated that "The final product is not at all what I envisioned, not the least reason being they cast a 'cool' guy to play the nerdy lead, which kind of defeats the comedy."

 Principal photography began on April 16, 1990, and wrapped on July 4, 1990.
 The film was shot at various locations in Montreal and La Malbaie, Quebec, Canada.